IdentityPython/JWTConnect-Python-OidcMsg/doc/intro.rst

     - build a message,
     - verify that a message's parameters are correct, that all that are marked as required are present and all (required and optional) are of the right type
-    - serialize the message into the on-the-wire representation
+    - serialize the message into the correct on-the-wire representation
     - deserialize a received message from the on-the-wire representation into a :py:class:`oicmsg.message.Message` instance.

-I will try to walk you through these steps using example from RFC6749 (section 4.1 and 4.2).
+I will try to walk you through these steps below using example from RFC6749 (section 4.1 and 4.2).

+The :py:class:`oicmsg.message.Messag` class is the base class the oicmsg package contains subclasses representing all the messages defined in OpenID Connect and OAuth2.

+What oicmsg also contains are tools for handling keys.

+There is the :py:class:`oicmsg.key_bundle.KeyBundle` class that can handle keys that have the same origin.
+That for instance comes from one file or has been fetched from a web site.

+The :py:class:`oicmsg.key_jar.KeyJar` class stores keys from many issuers.
+Where the keys for each issuer is kept in one or more KeyBundle instances.

+And finally there is the :py:class:`oicmsg.jwt.JWT` class who is a sub class of the :py:class:`cryptojwt.jwt` that knows about KeyJars.

+This intro hopes to give you an overview of what you can do with the package.
+More specific descriptions can be found under *howto*.

 Entity sending a message
 ------------------------